ethereum/EIPs/EIPS/eip-nfr.md

 requires: 165, 721
 ---

-## Simple Summary

-This proposal outlines the interface of a new ERC721 standard extension.
-NFTs can then define, process, and distribute rewards based on the realized profit to former owners.

 ## Abstract

 In this Ethereum Improvement Proposal (EIP), we propose the implementation of a Future Rewards (FR) extension which will enable owners of ERC721 tokens (NFTs) to participate in future price increases after they sell their tokens.